exiang/open_hub_wiki/Optimisation.md

 In situation where list of organizations loaded, say 30, each has x5 relations (impacts, sgds, personas, industries, classifications) and that would be equal to 150 queries.

+### Modules
+Having too many custom modules also contributed to the pro-long load time of the entire system.
+In this case, you may move some of the modules out from the file system and only keep those related one.

 ## Troubleshoot
 You may disable all custom modules to troubleshoot why slow.
 Make sure `MODULE_DISABLE_NONE_CORE=true` in `proctected/.env`.